Fed Hikes; Silly Myths about Interest Rates & Gold Persist

 The historic run-up in gold and silver prices during the late 1970s coincided with the most aggressive rate-hiking effort in the Federal Reserve's history.
 By the time gold and silver prices peaked in January 1980, the effective Federal Funds rate stood at 13.8%!

-The myth of rising rates being bad for hard assets persists in spite of data that show the exact opposite is true.
+The myth of rising rates being bad for hard assets persists despite data that show the exact opposite is true.

 What Happens to Gold When Interest Rates Rise

-Anyone who suggests that rising nominal interest rates make hard assets unappealing as investments hasn't looked at recent history and doesn't grasp that what matters are real (not nominal) interest rates.
+Anyone who suggests that rising nominal interest rates make hard assets unappealing as investments haven't looked at recent history and doesn't grasp that what matters are real (not nominal) interest rates.